 what’s really native where you garden? with elizabeth farnsworth

-AT A WILDFLOWER TALK I attended last spring, a lot of the audience questions after the expert finished her slides were ones like this: “Is such-and-such a Trillium native here,” or, “Have you ever seen (insert name of a particular fern) growing in the wild in this area?”
+AT A WILDFLOWER TALK I attended in spring 2017, a lot of the audience questions after the expert finished her slides were ones like this: “Is such-and-such a Trillium native here,” or, “Have you ever seen (insert name of a particular fern) growing in the wild in this area?”
 We were all curious about the hyper-local version of what plants really are our natives.

 Yes, we know the labels on various commercial nursery plants, like a coneflower, or lupine, or Coreopsis, may say “native,” but keen gardeners probably have figured out that that’s often used quite generically in marketing, perhaps implying U.S. native, or maybe regional native at best.

 As I consciously add more natives to my garden, I wanted to learn how to get a little more precise than that.
-Who better to ask for guidance than Elizabeth Farnsworth, Senior Research Ecologist for the New England Wild Flower Society?
+Who better at the time to ask for guidance than Elizabeth Farnsworth, Senior Research Ecologist for what was then called New England Wild Flower Society, now Native Plant Trust?
 No matter where you live, Elizabeth helped map out a strategy for learning more about your native flora—and talked about what native means at the moment, anyhow, and why it matters.
 An extensive list of go-to resources appears at the end of the transcript.
 I’ve also include screenshots from some of the leading tools with maps, using the native white pine as the example in each case (a collage of those, top of page).

 Read along as you listen to the Sept.
 18, 2017 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).